strzibny/advanced-ruby-cartridge/README.md

 To take effect you need to either restart your application or deploy your code again.

 	rhc app restart YOUR_APP_NAME

+You can check which server is running by using this command

+	rhc ssh tmp '~/advanced-ruby/bin/control server'

 If you are using Gemfile you need to add gem with your selected server.
 In this case it would be